MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

-Withholding rates for taxpayers filing as *WRMAR* and Withholding rates for taxpayers filing as *NOMAR*
+Withholding rates for taxpayers filing as *WRMAR* and Withholding rates for taxpayers filing as *NONMAR*

 | If Over     | But Not Over     | Tax Amount     | Tax Rate     | On Excess Over     |
 |-------------|------------------|----------------|--------------|--------------------|